-- Risks related to custodial credit risk of bank deposits; - Risks related to custodial credit risk of investments; - Interest rate risk; and - Deposit and investment policies related to those risks.
+- Risks related to custodial credit risk of bank deposits; - Interest rate risk; and - Deposit and investment policies related to those risks.

-Custodial credit risk is defined as the risk that a government will not be able to recover its deposits, investments, or collateral from the bank in the event of bank failure.
+Custodial credit risk is defined as the risk that a government will not be able to recover its deposits from the bank in the event of bank failure.